Leaf, Brush & Yard Waste

 For questions, contact Johns Disposal at 262-473-4700 during normal business hours (Monday-Friday, 8-4:30, Saturday 8-12) or e-mail email@example.com.

-Leaf collections by Union Grove Public Works takes place beginning about mid-October of each year and continues through Thanksgiving, or when the first major snowfall occurs.
+Leaf collections by Union Grove Public Works take place beginning about mid-October of each year and continue through Thanksgiving, or whenever the first major snowfall occurs.
 Rake leaves to the edge of the road beginning in mid-October for pick-up.
 Please set out leaves only, as branches and other matter can damage the leaf collection equipment.
 For questions, contact the Municipal Center at 262-878-1818.

 - Except for campfires and permitted bonfires, open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
 All recreational fires shall be out by 12:00 a.m.